pion/webrtc/README.md

 * Remotely control a robots and stream its cameras in realtime.

 ### Want to learn more about WebRTC?
+Join our [Office Hours](https://github.com/pion/webrtc/wiki/OfficeHours).
+Come hang out, ask questions, get help debugging and hear about the cool things being built with WebRTC.
+We also start every meeting with basic project planning.

 Check out [WebRTC for the Curious](https://webrtcforthecurious.com).
 A book about WebRTC in depth, not just about the APIs.
 Learn the full details of ICE, SCTP, DTLS, SRTP, and how they work together to make up the WebRTC stack.